Understanding Bisphenol A (BPA): Risks and Impacts on Health

 If it really is so bad, why isn’t it banned?

-Breast Cancer UK have publicly called for a ban on all BPA products, Cancer research UK’s stance is that the data for concern of BPA is insufficient.
-A mixed interpretation of the same research brings confusion for the consumers.
-The FDA’s website also claimed that despite the decision to ban the use of BPA in baby bottles and sippy cups, there was no convincing evidence found that BPA is a hazard to people.
-The FDA has deemed that 50 micrograms of BPA per kilogram of body weight per day is a ‘safe amount’ and continues to monitor the research.
-In the UK, the European Food Safety Authority (EFSA) and the food standards agency have both also ruled the substance safe for use at current levels.
+The FDA has asserted that, despite banning BPA in baby bottles and sippy cups, there is no convincing evidence that BPA poses a hazard to human health.
+The agency has established a “safe” threshold of 50 micrograms of BPA per kilogram of body weight per day, and it continues to monitor emerging research.
+In the UK, both the European Food Safety Authority (EFSA) and the Food Standards Agency have similarly ruled that BPA is safe for use at current exposure levels.

 BPA free plastics are safe, right?